X

 Currency

-Risk: Hexagon’s operations are mainly conducted internationally.
-During 2022, total operating earnings, excluding adjustments, from operations in currencies other than EUR amounted to an equivalent of 1,232.7 MEUR (975.1).
+Risk: Hexagon’s operations are conducted internationally.
+During 2024, total operating earnings, excluding adjustments, from operations in currencies other than EUR amounted to an equivalent of 1,278.8 MEUR (1,271.5).
 Of these currencies, CHF, CNY and USD have the biggest impact on Hexagon’s earnings and net assets.
-Currency risk is the risk that currency exchange rate fluctuations will have an adverse effect on the income statement, balance sheet or cash flow.
+Currency risk is the risk that currency exchange rate fluctuations will have an adverse effect on the income statement, balance sheet and/or cash flow.

 Profit impact